swaroopsm/striker/README.md

 You can include any front-matter, but `title` and `template` are mandatory fields

-The value that you specified for the `template` field, tells the gem to looks for a file named `page.html` in the `templates/` directory.
+The value that you specified for the `template` field, tells the gem to look for a file named `page.html` in the `templates/` directory.
 Here you can specify the markup of your page.

 ##### Templating
 Striker uses [Liquid Templating](http://liquidmarkup.org).